CarlaGomez/rest-assured-examples/README.md

 # rest-assured-examples
-These are some examples of API testing with REST assured
+Here we have some examples of API testing with REST assured

 REST assured is a java DSL for API automation, the syntax is pretty similar to gherkin.